Preserving spreading dynamics and information flow in complex network reduction: Proposed Method

 The subsequent analysis in this paper indicates that for a network with a relatively homogeneous structure, the average degree of the subnetwork typically remains approximately unchanged or tends to decrease after the removal of nodes in step (1).
 As a result, for this situation, the edge pruning process is not involved in the subnetwork.
 In contrast, for networks with a more heterogeneous structure (assuming the initial network is connected), the average degree of the subnetworks usually increases following node removal.
 In this case, it is essential to ensure that during the edge pruning process, the pruned subnetwork maintains a connected structure while keeping the average degree roughly consistent with that of the original network (see Algorithm~\ref{alg:1}).

-Generally speaking, compared to many RG methods, subgraph-extraction-based network reduction algorithms exhibit lower computational complexity~\cite{Chen2024}.
-For example, when examining the USpowergrid network, which has approximately 5000 nodes, the NRDC approach can reduce the network size by half in just about 0.002 seconds on the 11th Gen Intel i5-11400 @ 2.60GHz processor.
-In contrast, the LRG method requires around 70 seconds to achieve the same level of reduction and relies on the complete spectral of the network's Laplacian matrix, which limits its applicability.
+\textbf{Computational complexity.} Generally speaking, compared to many RG methods, reducing the topological scale of networks from the perspective of subgraph extraction exhibits lower computational complexity~\cite{Chen2024}.
+For example, when examining the USpowergrid network, which has approximately 5000 nodes, the NRDC$_{+}$ approach can reduce the network size by half in just about 0.05 seconds on the 11th Gen Intel i5-11400 @ 2.60GHz processor.
+In NRDC$_{+}$, the main consumption lies in calculating DC$_{+}$, and its time complexity is approximately $O(N_0 + M_0)$, where $N_0$ and $M_0$ represent the number of nodes and edges in network $G_0$, respectively.
+In contrast, the LRG method requires around 70 seconds to achieve the same level of reduction and relies on the complete spectral of the network's Laplacian matrix (the time complexity often reaches $O(N^3)$~\cite{Zhang2025}), which limits its applicability.
 The GR method consists of two steps: parameter inference and coarse-graining.
-The running time of parameter inference is approximately four orders of magnitude higher than that of the NRDC algorithm.
+The running time of parameter inference is approximately 2 to 4 orders of magnitude higher than that of our algorithm.
 Therefore, reducing complex networks through subgraph extraction offers significant computational advantages and is more suitable for simplifying large-scale complex networks.